 Where you store your wood is just as important as how you do it.
 Seeing as stored wood offers great lodging for a variety of pests ranging from mice to ants, it’s recommended that you store your wood outside.

 So, when you store your wood outside, pick a spot that’s breezy and dry, and that’s not too close to your home.
-Not only will this keep your house free from pests, it will also give the wood access to airflow that will have it dry out and season that much quicker.
+Not only will this keep your house free from pests, but it will also give the wood access to airflow that will have it dry out and season that much quicker.

 Seeing as your wood should be stored outside, it’s often a good idea to protect it from rain and other sources of moisture.
 Storing them under an awning with a cover over the wood is often the best way to keep your wood dry.
 Just be sure not to cover the whole stack.
 This will cut off the airflow that keeps your wood dry and ready to burn.